The Scala Santa will be closed for restoration until April 2019.

 The stairs were encased in wood and opened to the public about 400 years ago.
 Today, the faithful can climb the stairs on their knees.
 It’s one of my favorite things to do in Rome.

 On the left and right are two other stairs cases so the faithful could walk down after making their pilgrimage up on their knees.
 For several hundred years, people would carve their names and the date into the walls, it’s a really cool thing to see.
-Important to note that it’s no longer allowed to do this 🙂
+Important to note that pilgrims are no longer allowed to do this.